-The accounts of the Combined Authority and the Group have been prepared on a going concern basis.
-The budget approved by the Combined Authority in February 2023 sets out the proposed funding of the Combined Authority and formally approved the budget for the forthcoming year 2023/24.
+In accordance with the Code of Practice on Local Authority Accounting in the United Kingdom, the accounts of the Combined Authority and the Group have been prepared on a going concern basis.
+This assumes that the Authority will continue in operational existence and deliver local services for the foreseeable future.
+The budget approved by the Combined Authority in February 2024 sets out the proposed funding of the Combined Authority and formally approved the budget for the forthcoming year 2024/25.
 The budget ensures that the Combined Authority set the level of levy that allows services and functions to continue to operate at a level that is aligned to the policies and objectives of the organisation and ensures the reserves are maintained so as to mitigate risks to the organisation.
-Additionally a 3 year indicative capital programme complete with capital funding/finance is agreed as part of this process.
-The Combined Authority has carried out a financial impact analysis for 2022/23 and been in discussions through representations with Central Government for support both at senior officer, political level and collectively with other Mayoral Combined Authorities.
-The Code of Practice on Local Authority Accounting in the United Kingdom requires that all local governments should produce their accounts on a going concern basis.
-This is a reflection of the statutory position, that local government authorities do not have the power to cease their operations (as would be the case for a private sector body which was in financial difficulty) and that local governments will continue to exist and to deliver local services for the foreseeable future.